ClobberXD/gunslinger/README.md

 ## Architecture

+### Type inheritance

-- Gunslinger makes use of gun _types_ in order to ease registration of similar guns.
-  - A `type` is made up of a name and a table of default values to be applied to all guns registered with that type.
-  - Types are optional, and can also be omitted altogether.
-  - Guns are allowed to override their type defaults, for maximum customizability.
+Gunslinger makes use of gun _types_ in order to ease registration of similar guns.
+A `type` is made up of a name and a table of default values to be applied to all guns registered with that type.
+Types are optional, and can also be omitted altogether.
+Guns are allowed to override their type defaults, for maximum customizability.

+### Ammo

-- Each type/gun needs to be associated with ammo (registered using `gunslinger.register_ammo`).
-  - If a weapon def doesn't explicitly define the appropriate field ammo, it will be automatically linked with the default ammo provided by Gunslinger.
+Each type/gun needs to be associated with ammo (registered using `gunslinger.register_ammo`).
+If a weapon definition doesn't explicitly define the appropriate field, it will be automatically linked with the default ammo provided by Gunslinger.

+### Projectile Engine

-- Gunslinger uses the term "Projectile Engine" to refer to the code that handles the tracking and control of fired projectiles.
-- Once a projectile hits a target, the target is damaged equivalent to:
+Gunslinger uses the term "Projectile Engine" to refer to the code that handles the tracking and control of fired projectiles.
+Once a projectile hits a target, the damage to the target is equivalent to:

 `base_dmg * def.dmg_mult` (base damage * gun's damage multiplier)

-  - TODO: The default damage handling would be overridable by using on_hit callbacks.
+TODO: The default damage handling would be overridable by using on_hit callbacks.
 If a gun specifies an `on_hit` callback, the default damage code would be ignored.

-### Progressive Raycast
+#### Progressive Raycast

 Progressive Raycast is the default projectile engine of Gunslinger.
 It technique works by simulating the movement of a projectile along its trajectory every